transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

   });
 });
 ```
 Such an approach would involve some work to convert the existing move history templates to follow this pattern.
 This work could be broken down and worked on incrementally if the `MoveHistoryDetailsSelector` is updated to accept either details provider.
+The incremental refactor can be coupled with a better organization of the event templates into sub-folders based on `eventName`.

 ## Considered Alternatives